 NCL Waco, in 2012, was recognized as Outstanding Service Organization by the American Fundraising Professionals.
 The Waco chapter of this internationally recognized organization honored NCL Waco at an awards luncheon held at Ridgewood Country Club, November 2012 in honor of National Philanthropy Day.
 Quite an honor for our chapter and an amazing achievement for the women who had a vision of enhancing the mother-daughter relationship in Waco, Texas!
 Our chapter has also welcomed its five hundredth (500!) member in April of 2014.

 Waco's chapter membership includes a cross section of our community; a diverse group of moms and daughters from virtually every school in the area – including Waco ISD, Midway ISD, Lorena ISD, Valley Mills ISD, Crawford ISD, Reicher Catholic High School, St. Louis School, Vanguard College Preparatory Academy, Waco Baptist Academy, Waco Montessori, Live Oak Classical, Texas Christian Academy, Belton ISD, West ISD and China Spring ISD.

-Our Ticktockers (girls in grades 7th-12th) are active in their school while serving in various leadership roles in extra-curricular organizations, participate in athletics and band.
+Our Ticktockers (girls in grades 7th-12th) are active in their schools while serving in various leadership roles in extra-curricular organizations and participating in athletics and fine arts.